 Next: James, Duke of York, an inflexible bigot whose reign as King was cut dramatically short

 Photographs by David Hingley / Matthew Jackson

-Image of William Goffe: National Portrait Gallery under Creative Commons
+Image of William Goffe is licensed from the National Portrait Gallery under the Creative Commons licence scheme